SeshaiHari/100-days-of-code/log.md

 AM: Now can call a retweet search id from another module via a promise :+1:

+PM: Made a bit of a mess with the DRY code on the node testing modules, I can call a promise but if I stick it on a `setInterval` or `setTimeout` I get the same search Id.
+Need to fix this

 **Thoughts**:

+I'm sure that I can be doing this a cleaner/more thought out way, for now I'm happy to have something working.

 **Up Next**:

+Get shit done!

 **Link(s) to work**: